Facilities Management KPIs & Benchmarks – 79 KPIs

 Moreover, integrating data from various sources into a centralized dashboard can provide a holistic view of facilities management performance.
 This approach allows for real-time monitoring and quick decision-making.
 According to Gartner, organizations that implement integrated facilities management platforms see a 15% improvement in operational efficiency.
 Regularly reviewing and updating KPIs ensures they remain aligned with organizational goals and industry standards.
 Additionally, involving key stakeholders in the KPI selection process fosters a sense of ownership and accountability, driving better performance outcomes.

-FAQs on Facilities Management KPIs
+FAQs about Facilities Management KPIs

 What are the most important KPIs for facilities management?